caiks/TBOT01/README.md

 average: 3129.53
 sqrt(variance): 3368.92
 ```
 The turtlebot's first goal is room 5.
 It travels to 55 rooms during the 12 hours of wandering around with random turns every 5 seconds or so.
-The average journey time is 3129.53 steps at 4 fps, i.e. 782 seconds.
+The average journey time is 3129.53 steps at 4 fps, around 13 minutes.

-To set the goal rooms in the same sequence we use the `TBOT01` [commander](https://github.com/caiks/TBOT01/blob/master/commander.h) node.
-This publishes the goals to which the actor subscribes.
-The first test is with the actor in `mode001` with *conditioned model* 28,
+To set the turtlebot's goal rooms in the same sequence we use the `TBOT01` [commander](https://github.com/caiks/TBOT01/blob/master/commander.h) node.
+This publishes the goals to which the actor node subscribes.
+The first test is with the actor in `mode001` using *conditioned model* 28,

 ```
 gazebo -u --verbose ~/turtlebot3_ws/src/TBOT01_ws/env009.model -s libgazebo_ros_init.so